Josef von Hempel: Later years

 In 1859, once again feeling the need to be a landowner, he acquired estates in Vrbovec and Rakovec, Croatia.
 The agricultural land was a good investment, but he and his family were isolated as they didn't speak any Croatian.
 After four years, he sold the land and returned to Graz where his wife died two years later.
 At that time, he gave up oil painting and devoted himself entirely to botanical drawings of wild plants.
 Eventually, his eyesight deteriorated to the point where he couldn't paint or draw, so he began to write poetry, producing a verse comedy called "Graf Biegler" and two verse dramas; "Raphael" and "The Oath".
 None of them are currently available.
-He died suddenly while visiting his daughter Karoline and her husband.
+He died suddenly while visiting his daughter Karoline and her husband in Tokod.